 - Year 2015: Volume of options traded = 5 Billion

 That’s a huge leap.
 Anybody interested in Trading Option?
 This is an awesome route to diversify your Portfolio.

-However, your first step should be understanding what Options are.
-So in this article we will be focusing on the nuts and bolts of Options.
+However, your first step should be understanding what are Options?
+So in this article, we will be focusing on the nuts and bolts of Options.

 - Parties to the Option Contract

 - Call and Put Options

 - What are Options Types

 - Why Trade Options?